carbonblack/cbfeeds/README.md

 ### iocs

-CB 4.0 ships with feeds version `1` and supports four kinds of IOCs:
+Carbon Black 5.0+ ships with support for four kinds of IOCs:

 * IPv4 addresses
 * domain names
 * md5s
-* query - this contains query related to modules or events
+* query - this contains query related to binaries (modules) or processes (events)

 `iocs` is a structure with one or more of these entries: